samualon/digital-garden/content/School/ENBD/Product-service feasibility.md

-This part of a [[Feasibility analysis]] assesses the desirability of the product or service and consists of two parts:
+This part of a [[Feasibility analysis]] assesses the desirability and demand of the product or service and consists of two parts:
 1. Product/service desirability
 2. Product/service demand